The Perfect 5 Day Itinerary for Paris

 Day 4: The Left Bank & Two Hidden Gems

 Most tourists adore the cobbled streets of Left Bank and the Latin Quarter neighborhood.
 That's where they experience the "je ne sais quoi" of Paris.
 With its twisty lanes and fabled history, the Left Bank is quaint and artsy, a place for thinkers and dreamers like Hemingway, Sartre, and de Beauvoir.

 If a literary tour strikes you fancy, check out this Lonely Planet guide.
-Once Paris' religious center, the Left Bank also has a number of churches, including St. Germain des Pres and Saint Sulpice, that you shouldn't miss.
+Once Paris' religious center, the Left Bank also has a number of Paris' most beautiful churches, including St. Germain des Pres, St. Severin, and Saint Sulpice, that you shouldn't miss.

-Saint Sulpice, with its mismatched towers, boasts some lovely restored Delacroix frescos.
+Saint Sulpice is one of Paris must visit churches.
+It has charmingly mismatched towers, boasts some lovely restored Delacroix frescos.
 You can also visit the Delacroix Museum, if you're a fan of the Romantic Period painter.
 It's a studio-museum set on the lovely Place de Furstenberg, off the Rue Jacob and is usually empty.

 You won't see anything as stunning as Delacroix's famous Liberty Leading the People at his studio.
 What you'll find is lush religious and historical paintings and drawings by Delacroix and others, as well as personal objects and mementos.